-- (a) Responding to emergency calls for service. - (b) Apprehending criminal offenders. - (c) Providing mutual aid and assistance to other agencies for emergency and law enforcement-related activities. - (d) Preventing criminal acts, traffic violations and collisions, maintaining public order and discovering hazardous situations or conditions. - (e) Responding to reports of criminal and non-criminal acts. - (f) Responding to routine calls for service, such as public assistance or public safety. - (g) Carrying out crime prevention activities such as residential inspections, business inspections and community presentations.
+- (a) Responding to emergency calls for service. - (b) Apprehending criminal offenders. - (c) Proactive education and enforcement of laws and Municipal Codes. - (d) Providing mutual aid and assistance to other agencies for emergency and law enforcement-related activities. - (e) Preventing criminal acts, traffic violations and collisions, maintaining public order and discovering hazardous situations or conditions. - (f) Responding to reports of criminal and non-criminal acts. - (g) Responding to routine calls for service, such as public assistance or public safety. - (h) Carrying out crime prevention activities such as residential inspections, business inspections and community presentations.